American White Pelican Handling Fish Before Swallowing

 The fish pops up right in front of the pelican, seconds before the bird makes a grab.

-I photographed this sequence at the Robert S. Kerr Lock and Dam in Oklahoma, showing an American White Pelican wrestling fish at the surface while using its gular pouch to control and reposition the catch before swallowing it.
+I photographed this sequence at the Robert S. Kerr Lock and Dam in Oklahoma.
+The pelican stayed low in the water while handling a fish at the surface, using its pouch and small head movements to keep control of the catch.

 American White Pelican opens its gular pouch while controlling a fish at the surface.